klmcwhirter/pi-day-2024-with-py/docs/wasm-downsides.md

 Maybe in a year or two I will revisit it.
 Who knows.
 By then pyodide should be much more mature and stable.

 And more importantly, maybe someone else will have solved it for me.

+### Downsides - Design Choices or maybe I just misunderstood fitness of purpose ...

+The most widely used (I am not sure it was the first) tool to produce WASM "executables" is the wonderful [emscripten](https://emscripten.org/) tool chain.
+It uses LLVM internally to target wasm / wasi architectures.
+In other words, it works just like the compilers / link editors we have been using for decades.

+You give it your (example) C / C++ source code, any options and where you want the output to be placed.
+This gives you at least a .wasm file that can then be loaded into a browser - again, for example.

+The Rust tool chain works the same way.
+You tell it to build, target the wasm architecture, give it your custom options and voila - a wasm file is produced.

+Pyodide (and tools that wrap it like PyScript) don't work like that.

+Pyodide *is* the WASM component.
+The Python artifacts are loaded and interpreted by Pyodide at runtime.
+Because of the dynamic nature of the Python language, and the complex ways its features might be used it just is not practical (yet) to produce a self-contained WASM executable that is small enough to run in a browser.

+So Pyodide then, is a project to compile the CPython code base and many libraries using emscripten to produce a wasm to host the runtime.

+You may notice that the version of Python exposed by Pyodide in this project is 3.11.3 - [screenshot](./pi-day-2024-footer.png).
+That is incredibly impressive at how current that is!

+However, what cannot happen yet is running Python code through a compiler to produce a wasm file that can be integrated in a web app with other WASM components written in perhaps C/C++, Rust or golang.
+And, unfortunately, that is exactly what I set out to do.

+With that said, I had a ton of fun learning about where things are at and how much passion and energy about Web Assembly is being applied across the board.

+For example, see this video: [YouTube: WebAssembly Breakthroughs with Timo Stark - 11:34](https://youtu.be/4Ikk-KJo3y4).
+Imagine WASM / WASI being naturally supported by the OCI spec.
+Can you picture `docker run my-wasm-component` ?
+How about OS loaders?

+Happy Pi Day! &pi;